 Iraq’s Revolution: Bastille Day in Baghdad

-The chain of events that led to the rule of Saddam Hussein began with the murder on July 14th, 1958 of the 23-year-old King Faisal.
-Antony Hornyold was a junior diplomat at the British embassy in Baghdad at the time.
+The chain of events that led to the rule of Saddam Hussein began with the murder of the 23-year-old King Faisal on 14 July 1958.

 "The sun shines in my city